davxy/datawok-posts/posts/zk-proof.md

    where the receiver learns the value of `v`.
 There should only one value of `v` which is compatible with the committed value.

-A very simple commitment scheme example for a value `x` is to generate some random salt and share the value `c = Hash(salt || x)`.
-To open the commitment the value of `x` and the salt is revealed.
+Given `H` a cryptographically secure hash function, a very simple commitment scheme for a value `x` is to share the value `c = H(x)`.
+To open the commitment the value of `x` is revealed.
 This is secure under the assumption that the hash function is secure.

 Both the computational complexity and the communication complexity of such protocols are reasonable and in fact one can amortize the work if there are